recursecenter/blaggregator/README.md

 ###Encountered errors on Ubuntu 12.10:

-If you get either of these errors:
+-If you get either of these errors:

 ```
 -Error: pg_config executable not found.